samsuh/2026-journal/README.md

 # 2026-journal

+## 4/23/26 - Thursday
+- meet powerlifting trainer at 3pm
+- maybe go for a ride. chill out and rest knees. ive been doing exercise every day without a break. maybe take a break so you dont overtrain or get injured.

 ## 4/22/26 - Wednesday
 - Went for a morning ride to yeouido, was nice. took a little longer than expected.
 - Got haircut